-First off;
+First off:

 To make a Function ACTIVE, remove the "#" from in front of it.
 If a feature is not applicable to your situation and you do not need it, simply insert a "#" in front of the name.
+Think of the "#" as commenting out a line of the code.

-You may name the file whatever you want just so long as it starts with "CONFIG.TXT" and ends with .txt.
-For example "CONFIG.TXT-bobsstuff.txt", "CONFIG.TXT.txt" and "CONFIG.TXT-thisismysampletestfile.txt" would all work.
-There should only ever be one CONFIG.TXT file on the mirco SD Card.
+You may name the file whatever you want just so long as it starts with "CONFIG" and ends with .txt.
+For example "CONFIG-bobsstuff.txt", "CONFIG.txt" and "CONFIG-thisismysampletestfile.txt" would all work.

+There should only ever be one CONFIG.TXT file on the micro SD Card.